stablekernel/aqueduct/source/docs/core_concepts.md

 Controllers are objects that handle requests.
 For example, a controller might fetch rows from a database and send them to the client in the response body.
 Another controller might verify the username and password of a request's Authorization header are valid.

 Controllers are linked together to form a series of actions to take for a request.
 These linked together controllers are called a *channel*.
-If the above examples were linked together, the channel they form would 'fetch rows from database, but only if the username and password are valid'.
+If the above examples were linked together, the channel would check if a request were authorized before it sent a response containing database rows.

 There are two flavors of controllers.
-An *endpoint controller* performs operations on a resource and always sends a response.
-A *middleware controller* validates something about a request, or modifies a response sent by an endpoint controller.
-A channel has zero or more middleware controllers, followed by an endpoint controller.
+An *endpoint controller* performs operations on a resource or resource collection, and always sends a response.
+Endpoint controllers *fulfill* requests by returning the state of a resource or by changing the state of a resource.
+You write most of your application-specific logic endpoint controllers.

+A *middleware controller* takes an action for a request, but isn't responsible for fulfilling the request.
+Middleware controllers can do many different things and are often reusable in many channels.
+Most often, a middleware controller validates something about a request before it reaches an endpoint controller.
+Middleware controllers can send a response for a request, and doing so prevents any other controller in that channel from handling the request.

+A channel must have exactly one endpoint controller.
+It can be preceded by zero or more middleware controllers.
 See the guides on [Controllers](http/controller.md) and [ResourceControllers](http/resource_controller.md) for usage details.

 ## The Application Channel